Planning a trip to New York City can be daunting. Especially, if you are an introvert like me. Big cities are not normally my first choice to visit.

 So what would I recommend to first-time visitors?
 And particularly those who are introverted like me?

-Obviously, there are the big sights you have to see and do (or not) The Empire State Building, maybe a visit to the Top of the Rock, some shopping on 5th Avenue, Grand Central Terminal and I could go on and on.
+Obviously, there are the big sights you have to see and do (or not) The Empire State Building, maybe a visit to the Top of the Rock, some shopping on 5th Avenue and Grand Central Terminal.
+What did I miss?

-BUT what about great stuff to do that’s totally free and quietly manageable?
+BUT what about great stuff to do that’s totally free and less busy?

 Here are five of my favourite things to do in New York and best of all they’re all FREE.
 Make sure you check them out on your next visit.